 Great Lakes Summer Fellows Program

 CIGLR administers an annual Great Lakes Summer Fellows Program, in partnership with the NOAA Great Lakes Environmental Research Laboratory (GLERL).
-This program helps place promising undergraduate* (junior or senior) and graduate students with both University and Federal research mentors.
+This program helps place promising undergraduate (junior or senior as of Fall 2021*) and graduate students with both academic and federal research mentors.
 Through this program, students work on substantive research issues in the Great Lakes and undergo a career training program that equips them with the knowledge and skills to be the next generation of Great Lakes scientists.
 We seek to support diversity in Great Lakes research by valuing the wide range of identities, backgrounds, perspectives, and skills that enrich scientific exploration and help connect science with society.
 We strongly encourage applications from students who identify with groups that have been traditionally underrepresented in government and academic workforces.